momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 We'll assume we have one or more IPv6/IPv4 translator boxes {{!NAT64=RFC6146}} connecting an IPv6 network to an IPv4 network.
 The NAT64 device provides translation service and bridges the two networks, allowing communication between IPv6-only hosts and IPv4-only hosts.
 The IPv6-only resolver proposed in this document performes the IPv4 to IPv6 sysnthesis in order for the resolver to communicate with IPv4 servers via NAT64.
+By using NAT64, this IPv6-only recursive resolver can be considered dual stack in the sense of RFC 3901.

 ## Finding an Authoritative server with only IPv4 addresses

-Before the server sends queries it may sort the SLIST data structure to use the servers with IPv6 addresses first and use servers with only an IPv4 address to be used later.
+Before the server sends queries it may sort the SLIST data structure described in {{?RFC1034}} and {{?RFC1035}} to use the servers with IPv6 addresses first and use servers with only an IPv4 address to be used later.
-When the server that the resolver wish to send queries only has an IPv4 address it should synthesise the IPv4 address to the converted IPv6 address.
+If the resolver only finds an A record for the authoritative server, the resolver may perform address synthesis to the IPv4 address.
-By default, synthesizing implementation SHOULD NOT synthesize IPv4 addresses of an authoritative name server if the authoritative name server also has an IPv6 address.
+It is not recommneded to synthesize IPv4 addresses of an authoritative server if the authoritative server also has an IPv6 address.

 ## Generation of the IPv6 Representations of IPv4 Addresses